 God doesn’t care if what we wear costs much; in fact, I suspect He likes it better when we are frugal so we can be generous with those less fortunate.
 We wear our best to help direct our minds to God instead of the beach, mountains, or playground.
 I know dressing up on Sunday, whether at home or in a church, helps me feel more refined.
 It is easier to remember Sunday is a day dedicated to time with family and worshipping God.

-I found a coupon and bought my daughter’s favorite dress.
+I eventually found a coupon and bought my daughter’s favorite dress.
 She wears it as we worship in our home, for now, on Sundays.
 It has been fun to watch her enjoyment.
 It reminds me how much God loves to give us good gifts too.
 He sent us His Son as the best gift of all!

 Do I Still Get Baptized?

 The week of Rebekah’s baptism she met with our bishop online.
 My husband and I participated in the discussion as well.
-He asked her questions to see if she understood the significance of baptism and if she had any questions herself about baptism.
+He asked her questions to see if she understood the significance of baptism and see if she had any questions herself about baptism.

 Baptism and the Priesthood